-No one form of compensation will perfectly align the financial interests of senior management with those of the shareholders, but we believe our equity award program plays a significant role in striving to achieve the appropriate balance.
+No one form of compensation will perfectly align the financial interests of senior management with those of the shareholders, but we believe the equity award program plays a significant role in striving to achieve the appropriate balance.
 Stock ownership, supported by our equity award program (i.e., our Long-Term Performance Pay), is the most effective way to ensure that management is properly motivated to create long-term shareholder value.
 To that end, we maintain robust stock ownership guidelines applicable to all named executive officers and other executive officers.
-As of the record date, June 9, 2020, all of our current named executive officers, except Mr. Kroner, who became a named executive officer as of September 1, 2018, are in excess of their ownership targets and collectively hold beneficial ownership of approximately 1.9% of our Common Stock.
-Our named executive officers in the aggregate, beneficially own approximately \$21.6 million of Common Stock equating to approximately seven times their combined base salaries.
+As of the record date, June 8, 2021, all of our current named executive officers, except Mr. Kroner, who became a named executive officer as of September 1, 2018, are in excess of their ownership targets and collectively hold beneficial ownership of approximately 2.1% of our Common Stock.
+Our named executive officers in the aggregate beneficially own as of the record date approximately \$28.9 million of Common Stock equating to approximately eight times their combined base salaries.
 As significant long-term shareholders, our executives are exposed to the same risks as are our investors.